E2Former-V2: On-the-Fly Equivariant Attention with Linear Activation Memory: Introduction

 Machine learning techniques have gained increasing popularity in atomistic modeling \cite{bartok2013representing,bartok2010gaussian,drautz2019atomic}.
 These methods offer significantly higher efficiency compared to quantum mechanical approaches, such as Density Functional Theory (DFT) \cite{hohenberg1964inhomogeneous,kohn1965self}, while maintaining comparable performance.
 In this domain, \emph{equivariant graph neural networks} have emerged as a promising class of models, as they preserve the rotational and translational symmetries required for physically meaningful predictions \cite{schutt2018schnet,gasteiger2021gemnet,e3nn,unke2021se3,liao2023equiformer}.

-Recent architectures such as eSCN \cite{pmlr-v202-passaro23a}, ViSNet \cite{wang2022visnet}, EquiformerV2 \cite{equiformer_v2}, GotenNet \cite{aykent2025gotennet}, eSEN \cite{fu2025learning}, E2Former \cite{li2025e2formerefficientequivarianttransformer} , and UMA \cite{wood2025family} use rich geometric representations and expressive message passing.
+Recent architectures such as MACE \cite{batatia2022mace,kovacs2025mace}, Allegro\cite{allergo}, ViSNet \cite{wang2022visnet}, eSCN \cite{escn}, EquiformerV2 \cite{equiformer_v2}, GotenNet \cite{aykent2025gotennet}, eSEN \cite{fu2025learning}, E2Former \cite{li2025e2formerefficientequivarianttransformer} , and UMA \cite{wood2025family} use rich geometric representations and expressive message passing.
 These design choices lead to notable performance improvements.
 Despite their differing mathematical formulations, these models share a common characteristic: \textbf{their computation and memory footprint are inherently edge-centric.} In practice, they explicitly construct geometric features or perform tensor products on \emph{every} edge.
-With typical neighbor counts ($k \approx 30$--$100$), edge-centric message passing and attention incur activation and memory costs that remain $\OO(|\Eset|)$; for molecular graphs with bounded degree (e.g., $k$-NN or radius cutoff), $|\Eset| \approx kN$, i.e., $\OO(|\Eset|)=\OO(kN)$.
+This results in $\mathcal{O}(|\mathcal E|)=\mathcal{O}(kN)$ memory and activation costs for molecular graphs with bounded degree ($k\approx30$--$100$).

 To quantify the impact of this design, we conducted an observational analysis comparing these traditional EGNNs against standard attention mechanisms.
 As illustrated by the gray line in Figure~\ref{fig:latency_vs_n_three_methods}, traditional EGNNs suffer from severe latency due to their edge-centric nature.
 In contrast, standard Transformers have overcome similar bottlenecks through \emph{hardware-aligned execution} and SRAM-optimized kernels \cite{dao2022flashattention,dao2023flashattention,shah2024flashattention}.
 FlashAttention~\cite{dao2022flashattention}, represented by the green line in Figure~\ref{fig:latency_vs_n_three_methods}, computes attention in a streaming, tile-based manner.
-This avoids materializing the full attention matrix, reducing activation memory from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ and bridging the gap between GPU compute throughput and off-chip memory bandwidth.
+This design avoids storing the full attention matrix in off-chip memory.
+As a result, the activation memory scales as $\mathcal{O}(N)$ rather than $\mathcal{O}(N^2)$, bridging the gap between GPU compute throughput and memory bandwidth.

-To the best of our knowledge, these execution principles remain unexplored in existing $\mathrm{SO}(3)$-equivariant architectures.
-This poses a fundamental question: \emph{can equivariant attention be reformulated to support SRAM-optimized, streaming execution?} Such a formulation would eliminate explicit edge activations, ensuring memory complexity remains linear with the number of atoms.